 Carmelite Friary

-The friary adjacent to the church houses the Carmelite community.
+The Whitefriars friary adjoins the church and houses the Carmelite community that maintains the shrine.
 Visitors may encounter the friars' hospitality and learn about Carmelite spirituality.

 🕯️ Annual Feast Days & Celebrations